 - Survivors are at risk due to their emotional response, which may include the use of unhealthy coping strategies or attempting suicide themselves.

-- LOSS Team is made up of trained paraprofessional loss survivors and suicide-sensitive mental health professionals acting as volunteers to bring immediate support to survivors of suicide
+- LOSS Team is made up of volunteer trained paraprofessional loss survivors and suicide-sensitive mental health professionals acting as volunteers to bring immediate support to survivors of suicide

 - LOSS Team’s goal is to shorten the time elapsed between the loss and the time survivors find the support they feel they need to move forward from their devastating loss.